OneSpan Sign for Salesforce

 - If there is another document, click the right arrow to display it, and repeat Steps 4-8.

-- Repeat the previous step for each document in the package.
+- Repeat the previous step for each document in the transaction.

 - Close the window by clicking the X in the upper right corner.

 From the Transaction Edit page, click Send.
-The package is sent to be signed, and each signer receives an appropriate email.
+The transaction is sent to be signed, and each recipient receives an appropriate email.

-- If you are the Transaction Owner as well as a signer (with at least one assigned Signature Block), on the Transaction Detail page, click Sign.
+- If you are the Transaction Owner as well as a recipient (with at least one assigned Signature Block), on the Transaction Detail page, click Sign.
 A preview window displays the first document.

-- If you are a signer but not the Transaction Owner:
+- If you are a recipient but not the Transaction Owner:

 - In the email you received, click Go to Documents.